Joel Nielsen

 Joel Nielsen is an American sports administrator originally from Latimer, Iowa.
 Nielsen served as the athletic director for Kent State University in Kent, Ohio between 2010 and 2021.
 Prior to his appointment at Kent State, he served as athletic director at the University of South Dakota from 2003 to 2010 and at Colorado College from 2001 to 2003.
 He also served as associate athletic director at Wake Forest University from 1993 to 2001 and assistant athletic director at Illinois State University from 1992 to 1993.
 From 1990 to 1991 he was athletic development assistant at Northern Illinois University.
 He is an alumnus of Minnesota State University, Mankato, where he played football and baseball and earned both his bachelor's and master's degrees.
+In 2025, he was inducted into the Minnesota State Athletics Hall of Fame.

+Joel currently serves as a higher education compliance consultant for Bricker Graydon Wyatt, a law firm based in Columbus, Ohio.